cap-js/docs/get-started/projects.md

 ## Customizing Layouts

 Many `cds` commands work with the above project layout by default.
-For example, when you run `cds watch`, CDS models will be automatically fetched and loaded from these locations: {:.impl .java}
+For example, when you run `cds watch`, CDS models will be automatically fetched and loaded from these locations: {.impl .java}

 Many `cds` and `mvn cds` commands work with the above project layout by default.
-For example, when you run `mvn cds:watch` or `mvn spring-boot:run`, CDS models will be automatically fetched and loaded from these locations: {:.impl .java}
+For example, when you run `mvn cds:watch` or `mvn spring-boot:run`, CDS models will be automatically fetched and loaded from these locations: {.impl .java}

 - _db/index.cds_ or _db/*.cds_
 - _srv/index.cds_ or _srv/*.cds_